eminnett/getting-and-cleaning-data_project/CodeBook.md

 ------
 ### Each Variable in more detail:

-The first two variables classify a single set of measurements made by the wearable device.
+The first two variables are used to classify a single set of measurements made by the wearable device.

 - `Activity.Labels` The activity performed when the observation is made.
 One of: `LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS`
 - `Subject` The integer id of the subject for whom the measurement is made.
 The values range from 1 to 30.